brunswick

 This page is also available in French

-Even before his departure in December 1842 on his first trip to Germany Berlioz included Brunswick (Braunschweig) among his intended destinations (CG no. 791).
+Even before his departure in December 1842 on his first trip to Germany Berlioz included Brunswick among his intended destinations (Correspondance Générale no. 791, hereafter CG for short).
 Although he did not know anyone there and was ignorant of local conditions, as he says in the Memoirs (Travels to Germany I, Letter 6), the city had previously been brought to his notice by one of its greatest musical assets – the Müller quartet, all of them brothers and members of a remarkable musical family settled in Brunswick since 1831.
 The quartet came to Paris in 1834 and again in 1837 to give concerts.
 Berlioz at the time commented admiringly on their excellence (Le Rénovateur, 23 February 1834; Critique musicale I p.
 177) and writing to his friend Humbert Ferrand shortly after he mentioned ‘the incredible quartet of the Müller brothers, who play Beethoven in a way hitherto unknown to us’ (CG no. 384).
+It is possible that Berlioz met them personally during their stay in Paris.

+[…] Here I am in Brunswick because of a ten-day delay in my concerts in Berlin.
 They have an outstanding orchestra, led by the four Müller brothers whose miraculous quartet you heard in Paris.
 I have just finished the first rehearsal, and the players have been warm and demonstrative in their applause, very much like the French.
+They threw off with panache the overture to Benvenuto Cellini and the whole of the Harold symphony, including the finale; but with the Queen Mab scherzo which is also in the programme, we have only been able to progress in small sections to the end.
+Tomorrow things will go better, and the day after better still, and by the 4th rehearsal nothing will be lacking. […]

-A few days after the concert on 9 March Berlioz wrote to his father (CG no. 820):
+The concert took place on 9 March; a few days later, on 14 March, Berlioz wrote to his father (CG no. 820):

 My scores of Romeo and the Requiem were crowned in the theatre; the Pilgrim’s March was encored; they also asked for a movement from Romeo to be repeated, but it was too long and too risky for me to agree to play it again [probably the Queen Mab scherzo].
 After the concert the orchestra came to invite me to a grand dinner which it was offering with the leading amateur musicians of the town.
 It was a brilliant gathering.
 I was showered again with hurrahs in choral style (in the harmonious manner of the Germans), poems in praise, toasts, and crowns.